Frequently Asked Questions

 Starting from untreated, natural seeds, organic cotton is grown without synthetic fertilizers.
 Organic cotton crop rotation and composting maintain the health of naturally moist soil by creating a biodiverse, balance ecosystem.
 Organic cotton plants are more resistant to pests and disease, therefore eliminating the need for pesticide usage which are often carcinogenic or neurotoxic.
 As a result of the cleaner growing process, farm workers are afforded a healthier work environmental and the resulting uncontaminated plant waste can be used for other purposes - feed for livestock, oil production, etc.

 Answered by (Source: Kendor Textiles Catalog)

 Our fabric currently comes from China.
 We are a small company, and do not have the resources to travel to China to see first hand how the fibers are grown and then woven into textiles.
 Therefore, we cannot guarantee that our fabrics meet the requirements that we hope they do, such as ethical labor practices and true organic production and processing.

 If full transparency in the growing, processing and weaving of fabric is necessary for you, due to chemical sensitivities or personal practices, we totally get that.
 Full transparency is our goal too, we’re just not there…yet.

+Ideally, we would like to source our fabrics closer to home, but the majority of fabric is produced overseas.
 We are always on the lookout for good fabric suppliers.
 If you know of one we might like, please let us know.